Exploring Little India Singapore: A Photographer’s Journey

 I had walked past this butcher shop several times but never stopped.
 On this occasion, I noticed three men inside and quickly framed a symmetrical shot.
 Later, in Lightroom, I realized how beautifully the red color popped out, from the ceiling to the side of the property.
 The bright bulbs provided the shop more energy and customers felt more welcoming to make purchase.

 Recently, I’ve been drawn to reflections.
 While standing quietly, I saw an Indian man beside me is talking on the phone.
 Through the reflection I saw the shophouse window—I captured not only his image but also two faint figures of women in the darker tint.
-A little eerie, but fascinating.
+A little eerie, but fascinating hidden details.

 When and how to explore Little India